santifo/Helminth_Bioinformatics_2025/course_manuals_2023/module_1_WBP1/module_1_WBP1.md

 For each family, we arrange the genes into an evolutionary tree.

-1. Select “Gene tree” from the Comparative Genomics section of the navigation menu on the gene page.
+1. Go back to the gene page tab and select “Gene tree” from the Comparative Genomics section of the left navigation menu.

 ![](figures/figure_3.13.png)